-We tend to encounter the strongest resistance when a person feels threatened - for instance, by a new technology that could challenge the existence of a regiment, a battalion, or an individual role.
-In World War II, mechanisation and tank warfare shone a light on how to win - but despite the new technology offering a significant tactical advantage, there were those who continued to resist.
+We tend to encounter the strongest resistance when a person feels threatened - for instance, by a new technology that could challenge the existence of a field squadron or an individual role.
+In World War II mechanisation and air combat shone a light on how to win - but despite the new technology offering a significant tactical advantage there were those who continued to resist.

-Of course, armoured vehicles became the norm once their superiority became too obvious to ignore, and the same will happen with the technologies of today that are currently being eyed with suspicion.
+Of course, air combat became the norm once it became obvious the advantage it offered, and the same will happen with the technologies of today that are currently being eyed with suspicion.
 But the speed at which that transformation happens depends on the number and, more importantly, the spread of the status and role of those advocating change.

 Half-hearted adoption by those on the front line will lead to powerful technology being underexploited, but a small, determined group of opponents that wields influence high up within the public sector could prevent it from ever reaching the battlefield.

 There are a number of aggravating factors which, if left unchecked, will increase the knowledge deficit and reinforce users' unwillingness to change:

-- early scepticism and a lack of trust in 'unproven' technology - acceptance of the prototype, but uncertainty about how to use it - 'adoption fatigue' from continually learning and adapting to new systems - disenfranchisement, prompted and reinforced by negative experiences
+- early scepticism and a lack of trust in 'unproven' technology - acceptance of the prototype, but uncertainty about how to use it - 'adoption fatigue' from cont inually learning and adapting to new systems - disenfranchisement, prompted and reinforced by negative experiences